mcicolella/fd-developer-manual/docs/source/plugins/create-a-new-plugin.rst

 From template
 -------------

+1. Create a new folder inside GIT_FOLDER/plugins/devices/
-1. Copy and paste the hello-world example you can find in GIT_FOLDER/plugins/devices/hello-world.
-Open this project along with **freedomotic-core** in your favourite IDE and make your changes.
+2. Copy and paste the **hello-world** example you can find in `here <https://github.com/freedomotic/freedomotic/tree/master/plugins/devices/hello-world>`__.
+3. Open this project along with **freedomotic-core** in your favourite IDE and make your changes.
 Any time you compile the plugin will be installed into *freedomotic-core* folder, so you can simply start it to see your plugin running.
-2. Implement the **HelloWorld.java** class methods and rename the class and the `path to manifest <https://github.com/freedomotic/freedomotic/wiki/Plugin-manifest-and-configuration>`__ in the class Constructor according to the new name of your plugin.
+4. Implement the **HelloWorld.java** class methods and rename the class and the `path to manifest <https://github.com/freedomotic/freedomotic/wiki/Plugin-manifest-and-configuration>`__ in the class Constructor according to the new name of your plugin.
-3. Compile the plugin and start Freedomotic to test it.
+5. Compile the plugin and start Freedomotic to test it.
-4. Add commands, triggers and resources in the *src/main/resources/data/* folder of this plugin (take a look at the folder diagram above)
+6. Add commands, triggers and resources in the *src/main/resources/data/* folder of this plugin (take a look at the folder diagram below)

 From an archetype
 -----------------